ghidora77/GEE_Labs_Website/docs/Lab_00.md

 #### Learning Outcomes

 - Navigate basic GEE Resources
-- Describe the major GEE data types and their associated methods
+- Describe and understand the major GEE data types and their associated methods

 #### Setting up an Account
 To begin, ensure you sign-up for the Google Earth Engine [here](https://signup.earthengine.google.com).
 Registration is free and straightforward, but it takes approximately 24 hours to be approved to use the code editor.
 While waiting, let's get familiar with the Google Earth Engine.
 The video below is a quick introduction to Google Earth Engine that Ozzy assembled to to get you familiar with the available resources.

 [Video](https://www.youtube.com/watch?v=Ypo28T6wPbQ)

-#### Importing data
+#### Getting Set Up
 In addition to the petabytes of satellite imagery and products that GEE has available, Google Earth Engine also allows you to work with your own raster, vector, and tabular data and incorporate those assets into your analysis.
-This is process is automatically linked to the Google Drive account that signed up for GEE.
+This is process is automatically linked to the same Google Drive account that signed up for GEE.

 If you are not familiar with Google Drive, the '[Getting Started Guide](https://support.google.com/a/users/answer/9282958?hl=en)' reviews the basics of initializing and organizing your Google Drive account.
 Although Google Cloud Platform Storage is beyond the scope of this course, below is some additional helpful documentation on working with external data.
+We will going more in-depth on this later

 * [Managing Assets](https://developers.google.com/earth-engine/guides/asset_manager)
 * [Import Raster](https://developers.google.com/earth-engine/guides/image_upload)